Jacopo de' Pazzi

-Jacopo de' Pazzi (1423 – 26 April 1478) was a Florentine banker who became head of the Pazzi family in 1464.
+Jacopo de' Pazzi (1423 – 26 April 1478) was a Florentine banker who became head of the Pazzi family in 1464, and the younger child of Andrea de' Pazzi and Costanza de' Bardi.
 He commissioned Palazzo Pazzi between 1462 and 1472.
 Stefano di Ser Niccolo da Bagnone served as a secretary to Jacopo and tutor to his daughter Caterina.
-He was killed alongside his nephew Francesco and brother Renatoa after the failed Pazzi conspiracy, which was a plot to remove the Medici family from power in Florence.
+He was killed alongside his nephews Francesco and Renato after the failed Pazzi conspiracy, which was a plot to remove the Medici family from power in Florence.

 The conspiracy was proposed in Montughi, at Jacopo's villa, when several individuals dissatisfied with the Medici's rule over the Florentine Republic met to plan the assassination of Lorenzo and Giuliano de' Medici, which would allow them to take over the government of Florence.
 On 26 April 1478, Easter Sunday, the conspirators attempted to kill Lorenzo and Giuliano while the pair were attending High Mass at the Santa Maria del Fiore cathedral; Giuliano was stabbed to death, but Lorenzo was only wounded and managed to escape to safety.
 After the failed assassination attempt, Jacopo went home and found Francesco with a wound in one leg, possibly self-inflicted.
 With 100 armed men, Jacopo then ran through the streets of Florence crying "Liberty!", but when Francesco was dragged from his bed and hanged, Jacopo fled the city.

 While hiding in the village of Castagno, he was recognised and sent back to Florence, where he was tortured and hanged next to the decomposing body of fellow Pazzi conspirator Francesco Salviati.
 After being buried at Santa Croce, Jacopo's body was dug up, thrown in a ditch, dragged through the streets, and propped up at the door of the Palazzo Pazzi, where his head was mockingly used as a door knocker.
 After that, his body was thrown into the Arno, where it was retrieved by children, hung from a willow tree, flogged, and thrown back into the river.